‘Noles in the NFL: week 12

 WR Kelvin Benjamin: caught one of quarterback Josh Allen’s eight completions on the day for 32 yards.

 Benjamin has had a rough go of it this year.
-After being traded to Buffalo, Benjamin is putting up career-low numbers and could be looking for a fresh start his offseason.
+After being traded to Buffalo, Benjamin is putting up career-low numbers and could be looking for a fresh start this offseason.

 Kelvin Benjamin said this season has been "rock bottom" for him between his play and the constant criticism on social media.
 He also talked about the potential of getting a fresh start this offseason @TheAthleticBUF https://t.co/xhpFQvt9vJ pic.twitter.com/10LP7fPQEE— Matthew Fairburn (@MatthewFairburn) November 19, 2018